 In August 2023, the Scheme's financier, Suncorp-Metway Limited (Suncorp) issued a breach in relation to the Scheme's finance facility covenant requiring a maximum of 20% of the net lettable area to be vacant.
-At the reporting date, 22.2% of the Scheme's net lettable area was vacant.
-In response to the breach, Suncorp has requested the following:
+During the period August 2023 to July 2024, 21.2% of the Scheme's net lettable area was vacant.
+In response to the breach, Suncorp requested the following: